Electric fire place

-This guide will also explore which type of heater might be best for your home and what you can do to reduce your power bills this winter.
+This guide has running cost calculations for different types of heaters, including gas, electric, radiant, oil column and panel heaters (plus reverse-cycle air conditioners).
+We also explore which type of heater might be best for your home and what you can do to reduce your power bills this winter.

 Winter heater running costs

-While there’s no ‘one price fits all’ scenario when it comes to winter heating costs, we’ve down our best to outline how much each type of heater will set you back.
-Keep in mind these pricing calculations are indicative only and may not be correct to your situation.
+While winter heating costs are subjective, we’ve done our best to outline how much each type of heater will set you back.
+Keep in mind these pricing calculations are indicative only and may not be correct to your specific circumstances.

 Gas heater running costs